jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

      enable the **Secure attachment downloads** option (especially on Windows servers).

-* **List attachments in secure mode:**
-  List attachments in secure mode, even when users are not logged in unless 'Who can see attachments' is set to 'No one'.
-The 'Who can see attachments' option still controls whether attachments can be downloaded, even in secure mode.
-This option is only enforced in secure mode.
 * **Download mode for secure downloads:**
   This option controls whether files should be downloaded as separate files or displayed in the browser (if the browser can handle that type of file).